polito-inginf/PolitoGroupHelp_bot/README.md

 It is in charge of communicating towards Telegram APIs:
 - it receives messages on behalf of the bot and forwards them to the other services for processing
 - it receives orders from the other services to send requests to the Telegram API

+### messageDecoder
+It receives via gRPC the messages coming from the bot, and then processes them, forwarding requests to the other services